wyceee/pharma/README.md

 - Access the frontend at [http://localhost:5173](http://localhost:5173)
 - Log in as a manufacturer or distributor
 - Add products, ship them, and track their status
+- Check the docker logs for tx output

 ---